daniellekurtin/BrainStateDynamics-LEiDA-InformatTheory/RunBatch_Depreceated/README.md

 # Depreceated Batch Scripts
 Many of these scripts are designed to run for one task at a time.
 The Main.mlx script is very descriptive and will guide you through running this pipeline for one task at a time.
 The shell scripts were written for use on high performance cluster utilizing a SLURM workflow manager.
-If you need to adapt these scripts to a Condor or other workflow manager please let me know by flagging an Issue on this repo or emailing me at d.kurtin@surrey.ac.uk
+If you need to adapt these scripts to a Condor or other workflow manager please let me know by flagging an Issue on this repo or email me at d.kurtin@surrey.ac.uk

 ## ExtractTimeseries.sh ##
-This is an example of how to extract timeseries of actvity from HCP subjects using the AAL version 4.
+This is an example of how to extract timeseries of actvity from HCP subjects using the AAL2.

-## BatchMain.m ##
+## MainBatch.sh ##
-This will be the version of the Main script needed to run the below functions on an HPC.
+This wrapper script will run the MATLAB pipelines below in a SLURM high performance computing environment.

-## MainForAll_Batch_NoRest.m ##
+## MainForAll_Batch_NoRest.m or BatchMain.m ##
-This script runs the below functions, in order.
-This script should be edited depending on which HCP task is being analyzed.
-Comments in the script indicate what needs to be edited per user.
+MainForAll_Batch_NoRest.m runs LEiDA for more than one task, whereas BatchMain.m runs LEiDA for one task at a time.
+These scripts runs the below functions, in order.
+BatchMain.m should be edited depending on which HCP task is being analyzed.
+Comments in the script indicate what needs to be edited per user (such as paths to data or function folders).
 For the first run, each step must be run in order.
 After that, users can run any section in isolation.

 ## GetReadyForLEiDA ##
 This function takes extracted timeseries from a task and rest and organizes them for input to LEiDA.